Skip to content

 What this means operationally:

 • Your CI can build the package; your prod server can verify it by hash.
-No "did the build pick up a different system library this time?" — content-addressing means there's only one answer.
+Content-addressing makes "did the build pick up a different system library this time?" a question with exactly one answer.

 • Edit a recipe, get a rebuild.
-No make clean step.
-The hash includes the recipe's identity, so editing a build script invalidates the cache for every package that uses it.
+The hash includes the recipe's identity; editing a build script invalidates the cache for every package that uses it, without a make clean step.
 The artifact you ran yesterday and the one you built today are distinguishable.

 • Pin a CVE fix, get a precise rebuild.
 Bump Openssl 3.0.0 to 3.0.1: only the packages that transitively depend on OpenSSL get a new hash.
 Every other package stays byte-identical.
 Your patch surface is minimal and auditable.

 • Multiple versions coexist without precedence rules.
-Two packages can depend on different Ncurses versions; both live in the store with distinct hashes.
-No "which version is installed" question.
+Two packages can depend on different Ncurses versions; both live in the store with distinct hashes, so the question "which version is installed?" never arises.

 • Same recipe on different architectures yields different store paths.
 A cross-arch closure can't accidentally collide with the local-arch one.